tetsuo/frontdex/README.md

 > 📄 **See the API documentation at [pkg.go.dev](https://pkg.go.dev/github.com/tetsuo/frontdex) for all available options.**

-There aren't many options to configure to test it out locally:
+There aren't many options to configure to test it out locally.
+Here's a minimal example app:

 ```go
 package main